-It is also nice to involve all the guests in a commemoration encouraging everyone to offer their own toasts or speeches.
-If you plan to do this, it would be nice to mention it in the invitation so that everyone has had to time to think about what they would like to say or prepare specific remarks.
+It is also a good idea to involve all the guests in a commemoration.
+Encourage everyone to offer their own toasts or speeches.
+(If you plan to do this, just be sure to mention it in the invitation so that everyone has had to time to think about what they would like to say or prepare specific remarks.)

 Need some ideas for retirement quotes to include in your speech?